GetStream/vg/README.md

 # Activate (and create) a workspace
 vg activate myProject

-# Without a workspace name it will activate a workspace named after the current
-# directory
-cd $GOPATH/src/github.com/pkg/errors
-vg activate # activates a workspace called errors

 # All go commands are now executed from within your workspace
 go get github.com/pkg/errors